stvhanna/Maily-Form/README.md

 `FROM` (required): The sender, should be like `Forms forms@example.com`
 `TO` (required): Default recipient
 `ALLOWED_TO` (optional): All allowed recipients

-If you want to use the admin panel at `/admin`, you have to set this:
+If you want to use the admin panel at `/admin`, you have to set this too:
 `ADMIN_USERNAME` (optional): Admin username
 `ADMIN_PASSWORD` (optional): Admin password